Jayshree-S/NLP_Spam_filter/README.md

 - Model Training and Prediction [Naive Bayes Classifier]
 - Model Evaluation

-Data:
+## Data:
-The dataset is from UCI datasets.
-The file we are using contains a collection of more than 5 thousand SMS phone messages
+The dataset is from [UCI datasets](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection) The file we are using contains a collection of more than 5 thousand SMS phone messages